 With Higher RAII, we can ensure that we eventually call any function... even ones with parameters, return values, even ones that don't destroy the object.

 Imagine that you're dropping your laptop off at a repair shop.
-They tie a wristband with an ID around your wrist.
+They tie a wristband with an ID number around your wrist.
 This is a "Higher RAII" wristband, in that:

 When you get home, you absentmindedly try to remove the wristband, and suddenly realize that you forgot to pick up your laptop.
 So you get back in your car, and go exchange the wristband for the laptop.